veeso-dev/blog.veeso.dev/blog/post-19/index-en.md

 Talking about performance, both cases have pros and cons:

-- **Generics** doesn't have a overhead for dispatching (but generic wrappers do have a overhead though!), on the other hand the compiler must generate specific-code for each type, so the binary size will be bigger.
+- **Generics** doesn't have an overhead for dispatching (but generic wrappers do have an overhead though!), on the other hand the compiler must generate specific-code for each type, so the binary size will be bigger.
 - **Box dyn** has a dispatching overhead, but the binary size will be much smaller.

 But, eventually we could say that **Box dyn** is the **winner** if we talk about performance.